In this article:

 - Try engaging in light exercises.
 Exercise triggers the secretion of “happy” hormones called endorphins that help reduce the pain and give you relaxation.

 In addition, exercise helps reduce your stress levels and boosts your mood and metabolism.
-Do aerobic exercises, such as walking, running, riding a bike, swimming, or any activity that gets your heart rate up.
+Do aerobic exercises, such as walking, running, riding a bike, swimming, or any activity that gets your heart rate up preferably on a daily basis.

 According to a randomized control trial, 20 minutes of aerobic exercises three times a week can help reduce the symptoms of PMS.
 (4)(5)